krishnaexplore/datastructures/Questions.md

 - Given a singly linked list where elements are sorted in ascending order, convert it to a height balanced BST.

--Give an algorithm for finding the k-th smallest element in BST
+- Give an algorithm for finding the k-th smallest element in BST
   * hint : inorder traversal

 - Give an algorithm for finding the union and intersection of BSTs.
 Assume parent pointers are available (say threaded binary trees).
 Also assume the lengths of two BST's are m and n respectively